CalvaryMandurah/instructions/README.md

 2. Make the changes you want to
 3. Save your changes after stating the changes you made

+## Status of the website
+1. Go to actions
+2. if the dot is yellow changes are still being made.
+If its green it has been saved.
+    Depending on your internet connection and the company hosting the website changes can be saved but still take a long time to show up, most of the time, if its green its done though

 ## Markdown Basics
 ### Headings